 CONFERENCE OPEN PANEL.
-Kat is chairing an Open Panel for the 4S 2021 conference in Toronto called Un/Making a Difference: The Possibilities of Extra-ordinary Acts of Mundane Resistance in Unequal and Uncertain worlds, 6-9 Oct, 2021.
-Kat, Katja and Ellen are all giving papers.
+Kat chaired an Open Panel for the 4S 2021 conference in Toronto called Un/Making a Difference: The Possibilities of Extra-ordinary Acts of Mundane Resistance in Unequal and Uncertain worlds, 6-9 Oct, 2021.
+Kat, Katja and Ellen all gave papers on POP research.

 WORKSHOP: The POP team collaborated with COPIM (Community-led Open Publication Infrastructures for Monographs) to run a experimental open access data project workshop, 17 June

-LECTURE : Kat has given two lectures to University of Technology of Sydney Fashion & Design students.
+LECTURE : Kat gave two lectures to University of Technology of Sydney Fashion & Design students.
 They were titled Material Acts of Resistance: Researching, Reconstructing and re-imagining lesser known political acts of citizenship, 17 May and 25 Aug.

-SPECIAL ISSUE LAUNCH: Kat is speaking about a vignette on POP she has written in a special issue of Digital Culture & Society as part of the Alternative Histories in DIY Cultures and Maker Utopias, Vol 6 (1) (edited by Cindy Kohtala, Yana Boeva & Peter Troxler).
+SPECIAL ISSUE LAUNCH: Kat presented a vignette on POP she has written in a special issue of Digital Culture & Society as part of the Alternative Histories in DIY Cultures and Maker Utopias, Vol 6 (1) (edited by Cindy Kohtala, Yana Boeva & Peter Troxler).
 29 April.

 GUEST LECTURE.
 Silvia gave a lecture about her PhD for the “Redressing Crime” MA seminar (with Design, Criminology and Social Justice and Media Production students) in the School of Fashion, Faculty of Communication & Design, Ryerson University, Toronto, Ontario, Canada.